Bank of America Home Loans: Announcement of problems and bailouts

 and a fraction of its value in 2006.
-One proximate cause were reports that the Atlanta Federal Home Loan Bank had extended a large amount of its credit to Countrywide to offset its inability to raise funds in the private market.
+One proximate cause was reports that the Atlanta Federal Home Loan Bank had extended a large amount of its credit to Countrywide to offset its inability to raise funds in the private market.
 Senator Chuck Schumer called for an investigation as to the prudence of the FHLBB's action in this regard.

 From 2005 to 2007, Angelo R. Mozilo sold much of his CFC stock realizing $291.5 million in profits.
 A class action suit was filed on behalf of shareholders alleging securities violations.

 In September 2008, Countrywide sent letters to its mortgage customers to inform that one of their employees had stolen identity information that contained social security numbers and birth dates.
 Countrywide apologized in the letter and offered free credit monitoring for 90 days.

 'Protect Our House' PR campaign

 In September 2007, after months of negative publicity and the announcement of a reduction of 20% of its workforce, Countrywide launched a public relations campaign aimed at demoralized employees.
-Employees were expected to sign a pledge to "demonstrate their commitment to our efforts" and "to tell the Countrywide story to all".
-Those who signed the pledge received a green rubber Protect Our House wristband.
+Employees were expected to sign a loyalty oath to "demonstrate their commitment to our efforts" and "to tell the Countrywide story to all".
+Those who signed the pledge received a green rubber Protect Our House wristband while, according to a senior CFC officer, those not signing would lose their jobs.